clarkcb/xsearch/README.md

-It is possible there will be other languages besides those, but there are some languages that I don't current see myself ever doing or am quite sure I won't:
+It is possible there will be other languages besides those, but there are some languages that I don't currently see myself ever doing or am quite sure I won't:

 * Ada
 * Bash